 - Your birth support partner can offer much-needed encouragement and remind you to relax between contractions during this phase.3

-2. The Second Stage
+2. The Second Stage: Pushing And Delivery

-The second stage is when you start pushing a deliver your baby.
+The second stage is when you start pushing and deliver your baby.
 This generally lasts between 20 minutes to 2 hours.
 Contractions may last between 45 to 90 seconds with a 3- to 5-minute gap in between.
 Sometimes, your doctor may make a small cut (known as episiotomy) to make your vaginal opening larger in order to quicken delivery or avoid a tear.